sierratjv/Batstone_Lab_UNIX_Tutorial/commands.md

 -rw-rw-r-- 1 xingyuan xingyuan 0 Aug  6 13:17 file
 lrwxrwxrwx 1 xingyuan xingyuan 4 Aug  6 13:18 link -> file
 ```
 When you want to create a copy of a very large file, you can use ``ln -s`` instead of ``cp``, since the size of symbolic link is smaller than the large file.
-For example, the contigs.fasta has a siz of 7262077, but size of the symbolic link is only 13.
+For example, the contigs.fasta has a size of 7262077, but size of the symbolic link is only 13.
 ```
 [xingyuan@infoserv spades-101A]$ ls -l contigs.fasta link
 -rw-rw-r-- 1 xingyuan xingyuan 7262077 May 19 13:11 contigs.fasta